s0md3v/Orbit/README.md

 ![graph-fixed](https://i.ibb.co/SsGhkJN/Screenshot-2019-07-26-09-21-08.png)

+The thickness of edges depends on the frequency of transactions between two wallets while the size of a node depends on both transaction frequency and the number of connections of the node.

 As Orbit uses ![Quark](https://github.com/s0md3v/Quark) to render the graph, more information about the various features and controls is available in Quark's README.